-Tooth brushing Tips For Tots, From Your Lewisville Dentist - Revive Dental
+Tooth brushing Tips For Tots, From Your Family & Pediatric Dentist in Lewisville, Texas

 Tooth decay, aka cavities, is the most common chronic childhood disease in school-aged children, yet it is almost entirely preventable with daily brushing and flossing!
 Oral health is closely linked to overall health, and teaching your child to have a strong foundation in dental health will benefit them for the rest of their lives.
 Here are 5 fun ways to help make brushing a regular part of your child’s daily morning and nighttime routines!

 Show and Tell

 You are your young child’s biggest role model, so it’s important that you set a good example by both showing how to practice good oral hygiene, and telling them why it’s important!
 Show by simply brushing and flossing regularly yourself where and when they will see you.
 Better yet, make it a family affair and spend two minutes each day and night brushing your teeth with your kids!
 Make sure to Tell by explaining the reasons why you brush and floss daily.
 (E.g.: We need to clean out all the little germs and leftovers sticking on and between our teeth, otherwise they will attack our teeth and make them hurt!)

 Related to the Tell of Show and Tell above, use storytimes to encourage good oral hygiene.
 Make up your own silly stories, such as: “There are little creatures hiding in your teeth, let’s go after them!”
 Or, “You’re the only superhero that can fight off the bad guy germs in your mouth!”
 Or if there is a character your child can’t get enough of, many children’s shows and books have stories about brushing.
 Watch and read them together, and when it’s time to brush you can remind your child of the good example that character set!